toAtulArora/IISER_repo/README.md

 --

 August 10, 2012
-* Working on Chemistry Lab Record
+* Working on finding and customizing a template Chemistry Lab Record

+August 11, 2012
+* Working on the Biology Lab Record